know-cujojs/know/src/documents/blog/the-new-and-improved-cujojs_com/index.html.md

 community continually reach out to thank us for bringing sanity to their code -- and their life.

-These same folks pummel us for our lack of a real web presence as well as our scant educational materials.
+These same folks knock us for our lack of a real web presence as well as our scant educational materials.
 We're happy to announce we're beefing up!

 <a name="jump"></a>